top of page

 My Intention

-As a member of PCSR (Psychotherapists and Counsellors for Social Responsibility), I am interested in the contribution psychotherapy makes on a wider, societal level.
-This is an organisation placing counselling and psychotherapy in a social, political, ecological,and economic context.
+I am interested in the contribution psychotherapy makes on a wider, societal level.
+Part of my intention is to place psychotherapy in a social, political, ecological,and economic context and to find ways in which this practice might address the systemic, meta-crises of our time.

 bottom of page